-In 1926 director John Ford gave her the female lead in his western 3 Bad Men.
-During filming she started a serious romance with her costar George O'Brien.
-Olive and George worked together again in the hit comedy Fig Leaves.
-The press often reported that the couple was engaged.
-Olive appeared in a string of successful films including Yellow Fingers, The Joy Girl, and Come To My House.
-She was a gifted comedienne and was usually cast as a vamp.
-Olive was considered one of the most beautiful women in Hollywood and her long, black hair became her trademark.
+20th Century Fox signed Olive to a long-term contract.
+She appeared in a string of successful films including The Monkey Talks, The Secret Studio, and Come To My House.
+Olive was a gifted comedienne and was considered one of the most beautiful women in Hollywood.
+She was nicknamed "The Joy Girl" after starring in the hit 1927 film.
 At the peak of her career she earned $1,500 a week.
 Unfortunately Olive spent her money as fast as she made it.
-She lived with her mother in a lavish Beverly Hills mansion.
-Olive had a maid travel with her everywhere and she had a limousine standing by twenty-four hours a day.
+She lived with her mother in a lavish Beverly Hills mansion and had a limousine standing by twenty-four hours a day.
 Although she was one of their biggest stars Fox cut her salary in November of 1927.
 The studio claimed she was "temperamental".
-She walked out on her contract and took a six month break from acting.
-Olive could no longer afford her extravagant lifestyle so she moved to a small house in Malibu.
-She was still in demand as an actress and in 1928 she signed a lucrative contract with Columbia.
-Olive was given starring roles in big budget movies like The Eternal Woman and Virgin Lips.
+Olive walked out on her contract and took a six month break from acting.
+She could no longer afford her extravagant lifestyle so she moved to a small house in Malibu.
+In 1928 she signed a lucrative contract with Columbia.
+Olive was given leading roles in the movies The Eternal Woman and Virgin Lips.
 Unfortunately her southern accent made it difficult for her to make the transition to sound films.
-She tried to change her image by cutting off her long hair and playing flappers.
+She tried to change her image by cutting her long hair into a bob and playing flappers.
 After Columbia dropped her contract she worked at RKO and First National studios.
 She costarred with Arthur Lake in Dance Hall and with Jack Oakie in The Social Lion.

+By now Olive's fortune was gone and she was forced to file for bankruptcy.
+She was also strugglingHer marriage to John ended in 1941 after he found out she was having an affair with Lieutenant Arthur Benline. with a serious drinking problem.
+During World War 2 she worked as a nurse's aid and drove an ambulance.
 In November 1942 she joined the Women's Auxiliary Army Corps.
 Olive was sent to Fort Des Moines in Iowa where she earned $12.50 a week working at the WAAC training center.
-She received an Army citation for bravery when she she turned over an enemy ammunition truck.
-After injuring her foot she spent some time at Walter Reed hospital and was honorably discharged.
-Olive tried to make a comeback in Hollywood but she could not get any acting jobs.
-She had gained weight and was in poor health.
+After being honorably discharged Olive tried to make a comeback in Hollywood.
+She had gained weight and was unable to get any acting roles.
 Olive was forced to take several low paying jobs.
-In 1945 she moved into the Sunshine Mission, a home for destitute women in the skid row section of Los Angeles.
+In 1945 she moved into The Sunshine Mission, a home for destitute women in Los Angeles.
 Her mother, Sibbie, worked in the commissary.
-Olive claimed she had become a born again Christian and devoted herself to helping the children at the mission.
-She spent her days scrubbing floors and answering phones.
-Her final acting performance was in the mission's 1946 Christmas pageant.
-During the Spring of 1947 Olive ran away from the mission.
-Sibbie found her three months later living in a cheap motel.
-Olive returned to the Sunshine mission but she was very sick.
-Sadly she died on October 1, 1947, from complications due to a stomach ailment and pneumonia.
-Olive was only forty-one years old.
-She was buried at Forest Lawn Memorial Park in Glendale, California.
+Olive claimed she had become a born again Christian and devoted herself to taking care of children.
+During the Summer of 1947 Olive ran away from the mission.
+Sibbie found her several months later and convinced her to return.
+Tragically on October 1, 1947 Olive died from pneumonia and chronic alcoholism.
+She was only forty-one years old.
+Olive is buried at Forest Lawn Memorial Park in Glendale, California.